 Daniela’s favorite class is a Habits of Mind course called Are We All Zombies?
 While Zoom classes aren’t the ideal format, Daniela remains engaged by asking questions throughout the lesson.
 “I don’t like feeling lost,” says Daniela.
 “I am also not afraid to raise my hand, and I feel like that’s one of my strong suits.”

 Chloe joined the Teacher Pipeline cohort after graduating from Woodrow Wilson High School, which is located in Tenleytown, D.C.
 She is a lover of the arts that enjoys singing and dancing in her spare time.
 Chloe is passionate about all things education-related; she looks forward to creating enhanced curriculum better suited for the needs of DCPS students after graduating.

 “I’ve never had a bad English teacher, my teachers were always great,” says Chloe.
 “It was clear that my former teachers put a lot of effort reviewing materials and preparing for class.
 Watching them help students and enjoying their jobs inspired me to go down the same path.”

 The first phase of the Teacher Pipeline Project includes the opportunity for DC high school seniors to enroll in six college credits (e.g., two courses), free of charge.
 Students will attend on-campus courses alongside current AU students.
 Between 10-20 high school students are selected each year to participate in the dual enrollment experience.
 The courses include the following:

 AU Teaching Fellows

 The second phase of the Teacher Pipeline Project consists of DC high school graduates being admitted to AU SOE’s Teacher Preparation Program.
-Full scholarships will be offered to Fellows with an understanding that they will teach in DCPS.
+Full scholarships will be offered to Fellows.
 Scholarships for high school students who wish to become AU Teaching Fellows include: